bthooper/Survey-Maker/README.md

 And that should launch a server for you.
 Then, visit the designated address.
 First you will need to register a user.
 Then you can create surveys, edit them and delete them.
 That's about it!

+#### Contributions

+Wanna do something with this?
+Feel free!
+You can fork this repository and branch off of master, because that's all there is!

+#### License

+This project is licensed under the [MIT License](https://mitlicense.org/), 2018 by Bryan Hooper.